 (We roast a medium-dark blend specifically balanced for cold brew, our Northern Lights Blend.)

-Cold Brew Coffee – The Resulting Cup
+Cold Brew Coffee – The Final Result

 Cold brewing, because it uses cold water, creates a final brew that’s chemically different from hot coffee.
 Like with iced pour over coffee, those aromatic compounds stay in the coffee and boost the flavor.
 Unlike iced pour over coffee, the cold water brewing results in less acidity and bitterness—up to 66% less!